Aryan-Jhaveri/mcp-brockevents/README.md

 ## Example Queries

-Here are some example queries you can ask Claude:
+Here are some example queries to ask Claude:

 - "What events are happening at Brock University this week?"
 - "Are there any music events at Brock University?"